Pay it online, report an issue or request a service, submit on it, or ask us.

 Fires in open drums, other open containers and fires in pits in the ground are considered to be fires in the open.

 During a restricted fire season, fires in an open drum do require a separate permit from the Waimakariri Fire and Emergency New Zealand for each burn.

 In a restricted fire season, fires in other open containers or in pits in the ground require a fire permit.

 Stubble fires are covered by a seasonal permit.
 This means that a new permit is not required for each burn.

-Any person intending to burn stubble should register with the Council at the start of a restricted fire season, prior to any stubble burning.
+Any person intending to burn stubble should register with Fire and Emergency New Zealand at the start of a restricted fire season, prior to any stubble burning.